a-h-b/bigdata-metabarcoding/source/_build/html/_sources/diversity.rst.txt

 .. warning::

    MicrobiomeAnalyst does not have an option to test whether data is normally distributed.
-   As you know from the course `Data verzamelen en analyseren`, using a parametric test, like an ANOVA, requires that your data (technically the residuals) are normally distributed.
+   As you know from the course `Data verzamelen en analyseren`, using a parametric test, like an ANOVA, requires that the residuals are normally distributed.
    Non-parametric tests like the Kruskall-Wallis test can also be used if the data is not normally distributed.
    Make sure you apply an appropriate test for all analyses.